 It’s a good thing I had never heard of Demosthenes when I was a child.
 I would have gotten in trouble.
 My mom would have said, “Don’t talk with your mouth full.”
 And I would have replied, “Don’t you want me to be a famous orator like Demosthenes?
 I’m training!”
 And then I would have been sent to my room without any more of whatever my mouth was full of.
 Kids, this is why grownups are always saying things like, “You’re too young to understand.
 Just take my word for it.”
 It’s for your own good.
 And if you get in trouble for talking with your mouth full, don’t say I didn’t warn you.

 Repeat After Me

 Appropriately enough, Demosthenes had a name that, for many English-speaking people, is a tongue twister.
 I have always pronounced it “di MAHS thə neez,” which is what my trusty dictionary says.
-However, no less an authority than Demosthenes Spiropoulos, proprietor of the Web site WorldOfDemosthenes.com, says: “The name is pronounced: Dee-moss-sta-kness.”
+However, no less an authority than Demosthenes Spiropoulos, proprietor of the website WorldOfDemosthenes.com, says his name is pronounced Dee-moss-sta-knees.
 So take your pick; I suppose it depends on how authentically Greek you want to sound (which, in my case, is not at all).